StarRocks/starrocks/docs/quick_start/deploy_in_docker.md

 # Quick start: Deploy StarRocks with Docker

 This quickstart provides a guide to:
-* Use [Docker](https://docs.docker.com/engine/install/) to deploy StarRocks with one FE and one BE.
+* Use [Docker](https://docs.docker.com/engine/install) to deploy StarRocks with one FE and one BE.
-* Connect to StarRocks with MySQL client
+* Connect to StarRocks with MySQL client.
-* Create a table, insert some data and query it.
+* Create a table, insert some data, and query data.

 ## Prerequisites